EsotericSoftware/spine-runtimes/spine-xna/README.md

 ## Spine version

-spine-xna works with data exported from the latest, non-beta version of Spine.
+spine-xna works with data exported from Spine 3.4.02.

 spine-xna supports all Spine features.